pagkly/Zed/Investopedia3/What the Wholesale Price Index (WPI) Measures.md

 ## How a Wholesale Price Index (WPI) Works

 Wholesale price indexes (WPIs) are reported monthly in order to show the average price changes of goods.
-The total costs of the goods being considered in one year are then compared with the total costs of goods in the [base year](https://www.investopedia.com/terms/b/base-year.asp).
+The total costs of the goods being considered in one year are then compared with the total costs of goods in the [[base year]](https://www.investopedia.com/terms/b/base-year.asp).
 The total prices for the base year are equal to 100 on the scale.
 Prices from another year are compared to that total and expressed as a percentage of change.

 To illustrate, imagine 2013 is the base year.
 If the total price of the goods under consideration in 2013 was $4,300, and the total for 2018 is $5,000, the WPI for 2018 with the base year of 2013 is 117 (5000 – 4300 = 700/6 years), indicating an increase of 17 percent.